Building Information-Enabled Organizations

 Module 2 — Developing and Managing Voice and Tone

 Organizations around the globe are struggling to develop the right voice and tone.
 Once they develop it, the work of maintaining and managing it begins.
 The presentations featured in this portion of the conference are designed to provide you with a foundation for creating, maintaining, and using a consistent voice and tone that will help you connect your content with prospects, customers, and other stakeholders.

-Information development teams rely upon a wide variety of tools to assist them in producing content experiences that scale.
-The presentations featured in this portion of the conference showcase some of the methods, assessments, and software in use in modern information development shops.
+Information development teams rely upon a wide variety of tools to assist them in producing relevant content experiences that scale.
+The presentations featured in this portion of the conference showcase some of the communication issues that can impact the success of modern information development shops.

 View the presentations in this module.

 Module 4 — Scaling and Governing Content Operations

 Learn how one company is attempting to move toward a better way of working.
 It’s called content operations (#ContentOps) — an emerging operational model for content production that helps us reduce inefficiencies and risks, automate repeatable processes, scale up our outputs, and use what we learn to create actionable business insights.